Botswana entry requirements for Tanzania passport holders

 Proof of departure from Botswana

-Immigration officers at Sir Seretse Khama International Airport and land borders routinely ask for a confirmed onward or return ticket.
-Have a printed or digital copy ready — they check this before stamping you in.
+Immigration officers at Sir Seretse Khama International Airport routinely ask for a confirmed onward ticket.
+Have a printed or digital copy of your flight reservation ready.
+Overland exits are less strictly checked, but still carry proof.

 Recommended